smirko-dev/ode-solver/README.md

 ## Description

-The ODE solver library comes with two interface classes and the following implementations
+The [ODESolver](ode) library comes with two interface classes and the following implementations
 - Runge Kutta
 - Euler
 - Mid Point